micmejia/bible-dump/NKJV/Deuteronomy/Deut 2.md

 And _when_ you come near the people of Ammon, do not harass them or meddle with them, for I will not give you _any_ of the land of the people of Ammon _as_ a possession, because I have given it to the descendants of Lot _as_ a possession.' "

 ###### 20
-(That was also regarded as a land of [^h]giants; giants formerly dwelt there.
+(That was also regarded as a land of giants; giants formerly dwelt there.
 But the Ammonites call them Zamzummim,

 ###### 21
 a people as great and numerous and tall as the Anakim.
 But the Lord destroyed them before them, and they dispossessed them and dwelt in their place,